LoginRadius/wordpress-identity-plugin/src/advanced-user-registration-and-management/readme.txt

 = 2.3.6 =
 * Bug Fixing
 * Added new Social Sharing Features
-    * Added Email Subject and Message customization option
-    * Added Email Content Readonly ( Your readers wont be able to change the Email Content if its read only)
-    * Added Share Full Url ( Enable this if you want to share your site's full URL)
-    * Added option for Facebook App id for tracking Social sharing on facebook app
-    * Added option to Display Total Share Count
+** Added Email Subject and Message customization option ** Added Email Content Readonly ( Your readers wont be able to change the Email Content if its read only) ** Added Share Full Url ( Enable this if you want to share your site's full URL) ** Added option for Facebook App id for tracking Social sharing on facebook app ** Added option to Display Total Share Count
-    * Added option to Open all providers in single window
-    * Added option Custom Popup Window Size
+** Added option to Open all providers in single window ** Added option Custom Popup Window Size
-    * Added option to set usernames to Mention in twitter share
-    * Added option to set Twitter Hash Tag
+** Added option to set usernames to Mention in twitter share ** Added option to set Twitter Hash Tag
-    * Added Custom options for sharing
+** Added Custom options for sharing

 = 2.3.7 =
 * Bug Fixing in Single-Sign-on
 * Added new provider line image
 * Bug Resolved variable warning issue.

+= 2.4.0 =
+* Implemented Hosted Page Functionality
+* Updated amazon and facebook images for custom interface
+* Fixed SSO Issue
+* Updated Multisite Function